Discover whether getting an undergraduate degree makes sense for you.

 Can I afford the tuition, either with financial aid or not?

-If you do not feel as though you have the time or resources to spend on an undergraduate degree, there are other educational options you should consider.
+If you do not feel as though you have the time or resources to spend on an undergraduate degree, you can consider other educational options.
 More on that below.

 Earning a bachelor’s degree is not a passive endeavor.
-While you do have to fulfill certain institutional requirements in order to graduate (like earn a minimum of 120 credits), you have the power to make your bachelor’s degree more impactful by using your time in your undergraduate program effectively.
-Here are a few ideas:
+While you do have to fulfill certain institutional requirements in order to graduate (like earning a minimum of 120 credits), you have the power to make your bachelor’s degree more impactful by using your time in your undergraduate program effectively.
+Check out a few ideas:

 All bachelor’s degree programs are not alike—and you should pay close attention to what makes each one different.
 The more you know about your personality, your learning style, and what you want to gain from a bachelor’s degree education, the more you can focus on finding the best program fit for you.